 Sure, putting together an across-the-grid Instagram collage takes a leeeetle bit of work.
 But, it’s surprisingly a lot easier than you’d think.
 I’ve put it all together in a simple, step-by-step format below.
 These instructions require Photoshop, but you could easily swap it for Canva + the Instagrid app.

-We’ve put together a simple PSD template you can download to get started, or otherwise, you can follow the steps we’ve outlined below to set up your own document.
+We’ve put together a simple PSD template you can download and use alongside the steps below to create your own collage.
+Or, you can follow the steps we’ve outlined below to set up your own document in Photoshop (or Canva).

 Step 1: Create a mood board